What do you get when you cross extended power outages with PMS and an adolescent?

 Our neighbor Bob shows up at our home right after this family drama runs its course.
 The void of energy in the house is palpable, and I’m not talking about the electricity.

-We are all drained- even our eight-year old who was only a witness, asking, “Mom is there anything I can do to help?”
-Aidan takes this opportunity to add, “I know it was hard to hear Lloyd ask you that same question over and over after you already said– No–but maybe you could not yell.
+We are all drained, even our eight-year old who was only a witness, who asks, “Mom is there anything I can do to help?” and then adds: “I know it was hard to hear Lloyd ask you that same question over and over after you already said– No–but maybe you could not yell.
 It’s scary.”

 Our resident emotional intelligence expert, Aidan, at the tender age of 8, helps us all talk about the feelings we’ve stuffed.
 He responds to me with trademark compassion.
 “So you feel sad and angry that Dad chased Lloyd,” he acknowledges.